Niyy/hexmap-generator/README.md

 ## Text Boxes
 ---------------

 To make editing number variables in the toolbar, I created a text box.
 This text box can be edited somewhat similarly to most text inputs.
-It is lacking some features such as, when you click in the box the cursor will alwasy begin at the end of the value.
-You still can use the num pad to move the cursor to a spot you want to edit.
+It is lacking some features such as, when you click in the box the cursor will always begin at the end of the value.
+You still can use the arrow keys to move the cursor to a spot you want to edit.
 This was a fun addition I made to help people play with the variables.
 The old version had a ticker and you could only tick up or down by one.

 ![Text Boxes](README_pictures/text-box.gif)